Jillian Segal: Special Envoy to Combat Antisemitism

-Controversies

-Donations to lobby group
+Recognition and honours

+Segal was appointed a Member of the Order of Australia in the 2005 Queen's Birthday Honours for "service to business law in Australia, particularly in the areas of financial services reform and market regulation, and to the community through a range of organisations".

+She was promoted to Officer of the Order of Australia in the 2019 Australia Day Honours, for "distinguished service to the banking and financial regulation sectors, to not-for-profit organisations, and to women".

+Her family trust's donations to Advance

-In the 2023–24 financial year, her and her husband John Roths family trust, the Henroth Discretionary Trust, operating through a trustee company, Henroth Investments Pty Ltd, directed by Segal's husband and his brother Stanley made a AU$50,000 donation to conservative political lobby group Advance.
-This caused controversy for Segal when news website The Klaxon reported on the donation in July 2025, claiming Segal and her husband were major funders of Advance.
-In response to this allegation, Segal denied being involved in the donation and said that she regarded the activities of her husband as separate from her own, stating that "no one would tolerate or accept my husband dictating my politics, and I certainly won't dictate his".
+In the 2023–24 financial year, her and her husband's family trust, operating through a trustee company, Henroth Investments Pty Ltd, made a AU$50,000 donation to conservative political lobby group Advance.
+Henroth Investments is directed by Segal's husband and his brother Stanley.
+News website The Klaxon reported on the donation in July 2025, suggesting that Segal and her husband were major funders of Advance.
+Segal denied being involved in the donation and said that she regarded the activities of her husband as separate from her own.

-Despite known Nazis prominently attending a protest march in Melbourne on Sunday 31 August, Jillian Segal made no comment or condemnation.
-Another neo-Nazi protest, including a banner attacking the "Jewish lobby" was held in Sydney on 8 November.